Common Lisp iteration

 -

-exceeds the maximum stack size supported by the implementation, an error is signaled.(defun factorial-tail-recursive (n) (labels ((recur (n prod) (if (zerop n) prod (recur (1- n) (* n prod))))) (recur n 1)))
+FACTORIAL-RECURSIVEcalls itself, but whennexceeds the maximum stack size supported by the implementation, an error is signaled.(defun factorial-tail-recursive (n) (labels ((recur (n prod) (if (zerop n) prod (recur (1- n) (* n prod))))) (recur n 1)))

 -

-does not call itself directly. -
+FACTORIAL-TAIL-RECURSIVEdoes not call itself directly. -

 Instead, it defines with

-an internal and recursive helper function,recur
+LABELSan internal and recursive helper function,recur. -

 recur calls itself in tail position and the stack never overflows in implementations that implement tail-call elimination.